MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/troubleshooting-admin.md

 ms.suite:
 ms.tgt_pltfrm:
 topic-status: Drafting
-search.audienceType:
-  - admin
-  - customizer
-  - enduser
-search.app:
-  - D365CE
-  - D365Sales
 ---

-# Dynamics 365 for Customer Engagement for Sales troubleshooting guide for administrators
+# Dynamics 365 for Sales troubleshooting guide for administrators

 Use the following list of troubleshooting topics to quickly find information to solve your users' issues.